Processing claims for Age Pension and Pension Bonus 065-03030050

 1 |

 The Task Selector does not list all screens that may contain provisional or confirmed data.
 Check the Claim Overview to see if other details have been provided that may need to be updated.
 To check confirmed data, go to the individual screens via the Super Key field.
-Check the POI screen shows an entry with Service Reason Code AGE.
+Check the POI screen.
+If there is no entry with Service Reason Code AGE, create an entry from the claim start date.
 For paper claims (SOA shells), select the screens to manually code details from the claim.
 Check all screens including the TRCIAS screen to make sure claim is not assessed using outdated details.
 For help, see Process Direct navigation, common screens and functions. |

 2 |